Tomioka, Fukushima: 2011 Tōhoku earthquake and tsunami

 However, in a survey taken in 2013, some 40 percent of the town's residents responded that they had decided never to return, and 43 percent were undecided.
 Concerns over radiation exposure, and the loss of compensation money from TEPCO should they decide to return, coupled with uncertainty over whether or not they could make a living in Tomioka were major issues.
 On April 1, 2017, the evacuation order was lifted for most of the town except for the northeastern areas, allowing many residents to return.

+As of 2023, decontamination of the remaining areas of Tomioka is continuing to take place; an area of four square kilometres was decontaminated fully on April 2, 2023, accompanied by a statement by the Japanese Prime Minister, Fumio Kishida, that pledged to fully decontaminate the town.

 Economy

 The economy of Tomioka is heavily dependent on commercial fishing and agriculture.

 Education

 High schools

 Tomioka, Fukushima Prefectural HighSchool (founded in 1950) is the only high school in the town.

 Junior high schools

 There are two public junior high schools in Tomioka - Tomioka 1st Junior High School and Tomioka 2nd Junior High School.

 Elementary schools

 There are two public elementary schools in Tomioka - Tomioka 1st Elementary School and Tomioka 2nd Elementary School.